Everything You Need to Know About Crypto Wallets and Self-custody.

 - Move your crypto off exchanges and into your (Exodus) wallet

-- Buy and Connect a cold store wallet (Eg. Ledger or Trezor Model T to connect to Exodus)
+- Buy and connect a cold storage wallet (Use the Trezor Model T to connect to Exodus)

-- Create separate accounts within your crypto wallet:
+- Create two separate accounts within your crypto wallet:

 One account for day to day use—another for secure long-term storage.